 Are Face Masks PPE?

 While OSHA requires employers to provide or pay for personal protective equipment (PPE) that employees need for protection from workplace hazards, cloth face coverings that are ordered for all to wear in public settings fall outside of that description.
 That lessens the employer’s responsibility to provide masks and training on how to use them, but doesn’t prevent it.
 Employers can choose to provide masks and instruction on how to use them at work, or require employees wear masks at work if it is mandated by state and local municipal authorities.

 Employee Refusal to Wear a Mask

 The Society for Human Resource Management (SHRM) explains that legal sources say that employers can require employees to wear masks barring union agreements against it or verified disability.
-Employers should explain state or local requirements for mask wearing and be careful to have specific conversations with employees who claim any disability that prevents wearing a mask.
-Refusal without verified disability may enable employers to use disciplinary measures such as sending employees home or suspending them from work.
+Employers should explain state or local requirements for mask-wearing and be careful to have specific conversations with employees who claim any disability that prevents wearing a mask.
+Refusal without a verified disability may enable employers to use disciplinary measures such as sending employees home or suspending them from work.
 Other considerations for employee refusal to wear a mask are union environments and agreements.

 The general consensus is that face masks prevent the spread of droplets, protecting others from the wearer’s exhalations.
 They are not 100% effective at preventing spread and do not protect the wearer totally, but they do provide a measure of prevention.
 Employers should consider all current information and governing body requirements when deciding whether or not to require facemasks in their workplaces.